reflectivity/reflectivity.github.io/working_groups/analysis.md

 permalink: /working_groups/analysis/
 ---

-The working group focused on data analysis is targetting a unviersal descriptive model language for reflectometry analysis.
+The working group focused on data analysis is targetting a universal descriptive model language for reflectometry analysis.
 Additionally, they hope to develop test cases for reflectometry calculations to ensure robustivity across analysis software.

 ### [Message board](https://gitter.im/reflectivity/analysis)